GoogleChromeLabs/form-troubleshooter/README.md

   ways to function at scale and integrate with legacy and third-party systems.
 The same code may not be appropriate for smaller-scale sites.

-However, please [File a bug](https://github.com/GoogleChromeLabs/form-troubleshooter/issues/new) for any errors reported that appear to be incorrect.
+However, please [File a bug](https://github.com/GoogleChromeLabs/form-troubleshooter/issues/new) for anything reported that appear to be incorrect.

 ## How it works